deepthinklabs-ai/n8n-seo-site-speed-performance-audit-workflow/SETUP.md

 If you encounter issues:

+1. email dave@deepthinklabs.ai - Happy to help!
-1. Check this guide and README.md
+2. Check this guide and README.md
-2. Review n8n documentation
+3. Review n8n documentation
-3. Create an issue in this repository
+4. Create an issue in this repository
-4. Include error messages and node configurations
+5. Include error messages and node configurations

 ---